MicrosoftDocs/connected-spaces/articles/install-cameras.md

 4. Remove the camera from the packaging.

-5. Pre-configure the camera by setting up a temporary PoE switch, connecting your laptop to the switch, and then connecting the camera to the switch through an ethernet cable.
+5. Pre-configure the camera by setting up a temporary PoE switch, connect your laptop to the switch, and then connect the camera to the switch through an Ethernet cable.

 6. Change the default username/password as instructed by the camera manufacturer documentation, to align with your corporate security guidelines.